NDCMS/lobster/papers.md

 computer science and high energy physics community.
 These papers and posters will focus on different aspects of Lobster:

+* [Opportunistic Computing with Lobster: Lessons Learned from Scaling up to 25k Non-Dedicated Cores][chep2016]

+  Talk presented at the 22nd International Conference on Computing in High Energy and Nuclear Physics (CHEP2016.)

 * [Scaling Data Intensive Physics Applications to 10k Cores on Non-Dedicated Clusters with Lobster][IEEE2015]